Intilery/intilery.github.io/docs/tag/gtm-dataLayer.md

 [Data Layer](https://support.google.com/tagmanager/answer/6164391)

-To enable publishing of events to the GTM dataLayer, go to the tag page in Intielry, enable GTM dataLayer integration and enter the container-ID of your GTM container.
+To enable publishing of events to the GTM dataLayer, go to the tag page in Intilery, enable GTM dataLayer integration and enter the container-ID of your GTM container.

 ## Identify

-If you’re not familiar with the Intielry Schema, take a look to understand what the [Identify method](/docs/schema/identify) does.
+If you’re not familiar with the Intilery Schema, take a look to understand what the [Identify method](/docs/schema/identify) does.
 An example call would look like:

 ```javascript
 analytics.identify({